The Taking of Christ (Caravaggio): Loss and rediscovery

 The Taking of Christ remained in the Dublin Jesuits' possession for about 60 years, until it was spotted and recognised, in the early 1990s, by Sergio Benedetti, Senior Conservator of the National Gallery of Ireland, who had been asked by Father Noel Barber, S.J., to examine a number of paintings in the Leeson Street Jesuit Community (of which Barber was superior) for the purposes of restoration.
 As layers of dirt and discoloured varnish were removed, the high technical quality of the painting was revealed, and it was tentatively identified as Caravaggio's lost painting.
 Much of the credit for verifying the authenticity of this painting belongs to Francesca Cappelletti and Laura Testa, two graduate students at the University of Rome.
-During a long period of research, they found the first recorded mention of The Taking of Christ, in an ancient and decaying account book documenting the original commission and payments to Caravaggio, in the archives of the Mattei family, kept in the cellar of a palazzo in the small town of Recanati.
+During a long session of research, they found the first recorded mention of The Taking of Christ, in an ancient and decaying account book documenting the original commission and payments to Caravaggio, in the archives of the Mattei family, kept in the cellar of a palazzo in the small town of Recanati.

 The painting is on indefinite loan to the National Gallery of Ireland from the Jesuit Community, Leeson Street, Dublin, who acknowledge the kind generosity of Dr Marie Lea-Wilson.
-It was displayed in the United States as the centrepiece of a 1999 exhibition entitled "Saints and Sinners," organized by Franco Mormando at the McMullen Museum of Art, at Boston College, and at the 2006 "Rembrandt / Caravaggio" exhibition in the van Gogh Museum, Amsterdam.
+It was displayed in the United States as the centrepiece of a 1999 exhibition entitled "Saints and Sinners", organized by Franco Mormando at the McMullen Museum of Art, at Boston College, and at the 2006 "Rembrandt / Caravaggio" exhibition in the van Gogh Museum, Amsterdam.
 In 2010 it was displayed from February to June at the Scuderie del Quirinale, Rome, for the 400th anniversary of Caravaggio's death.
-In 2016 it was displayed in the National Gallery, London.
+In 2016, it was displayed in the National Gallery, London.

+From May to September 2024, the painting was on loan at the Ulster Museum in Belfast, displayed alongside another work of Caravaggio, The Supper at Emmaus, painted around 1601.
+Both paintings had been rarely, if ever, seen together since the early 17th century.

+In 2025, the painting was on loan to Galleria Nazionale d'Arte Antica (Palazzo Barberini) in Rome for the Caravaggio exhibition.

 Copies

 There are at least 12 known copies of this painting.
 These include ones in the Metropolitan Cathedral of Sucre Museum in Bolivia and St Bede's College, Manchester, and one formerly in the Walter P. Chrysler Jr. Collection.

-The Odessa Museum of Western and Eastern Art (Ukraine) has a copy of The Taking of Christ believed to be an original copy made by Caravaggio himself.
+The Odesa Museum of Western and Eastern Art (Ukraine) has a copy of The Taking of Christ.
+Soviet historians claimed in the 1950s that the painting was made by Caravaggio himself.
+In 1993, Italian art historian Sergio Benedetti proved that the painting was definitely not made by Caravaggio, but rather a copy by Giovanni di Attili for Ciriaco Mattei, upon the request of Ciriaco's brother Asdrubale to possess a copy.
 The painting was stolen from the museum in 2008 and found in Germany.
-After restoration and research Ukrainian and Russian scientists claimed it is a copy, made by Giovanni di Attili for Asdrubale Mattei, brother of the original's owner – Ciriaco Mattei.
-The account books of Asdrubale record a payment of 12 scudi in 1626 for this work.